 The data fields should be the same as the FS standard template.

+After filling the FS details , the underwriting team member select the type of SME : SME or MME, system should be provide 2 type to choice.

 After filling the FS details, the underwriting team member should be able to “Submit to team leader” for reviewing completeness and correctness.

 Review FS details for completeness and correctness and modify directly